-- Explore a more effective question that works better for patients
+- Exploring a more effective question that works better for patients

 - Supporting services to make the most of what it can give them as a local service improvement tool